-This year, a number of brokers with account holders who are Everspin stockholders will be "householding" our proxy materials, including the Notice.
-A single Notice and, if applicable, a single set of proxy materials will be delivered to multiple stockholders sharing an address unless contrary instructions have been received from the affected stockholders.
+This year, a number of brokers with account holders who are Everspin stockholders will be "householding" our proxy materials.
+A single set of proxy materials will be delivered to multiple stockholders sharing an address unless contrary instructions have been received from the affected stockholders.
 Once you have received notice from your broker that it will be "householding" communications to your address, "householding" will continue until you are notified otherwise or until you revoke your consent.
-If, at any time, you no longer wish to participate in "householding" and would prefer to receive a separate Notice and, if applicable, other proxy materials, please notify your broker or direct your written or oral request to Computershare, Inc., 211 Quality Circle, Suite 210, College Station, TX 77845, telephone number 800-736-3001.
-You may also direct a written or oral request for the separate Notice and, if applicable, other proxy materials to: Everspin Technologies, Inc., Attn: Investor Relations, 5670 W. Chandler Blvd., Suite 100, Chandler, Arizona 85226, telephone number (480) 347-1111.
-Upon receipt of a written or oral request as set forth above, we will promptly deliver to you a separate Notice and if applicable, other proxy materials.
-Stockholders who currently receive multiple copies of the Notice and, if applicable, other proxy materials at their address and would like to request "householding" of their communications should contact their broker or Computershare Investor Services.
+If, at any time, you no longer wish to participate in "householding"

+and would prefer to receive a separate set of proxy materials, please notify your broker or direct your written or oral request to Computershare, Inc., 211 Quality Circle, Suite 210, College Station, TX 77845, telephone number 800-736-3001.
+You may also direct a written or oral request for the separate set of proxy materials to: Everspin Technologies, Inc., Attn: Investor Relations, 5670 W. Chandler Blvd., Suite 100, Chandler, Arizona 85226, telephone number (480) 347-1111.
+Upon receipt of a written or oral request as set forth above, we will promptly deliver to you a separate set of proxy materials.
+Stockholders who currently receive multiple copies of the proxy materials at their address and would like to request "householding" of their communications should contact their broker or Computershare Investor Services.